Kettle42/FSKRoboticsController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/KettleLibrary/README.md

 For the resolution, make a new `Size` object with the resolution of the camera (e.g. `new Size(640, 480)`).

+For getting AprilTag data, use `vision.detect();`.
+This will return an array of the seen AprilTags, so to get a specific index of a tag, use `vision.detect()[index];`.
+If you need to get the same list of without gathering camera input, use `vision.getLastDetections();`.
+This will return that same array of tags.

+To try and get a specific tag by an id, use `vision.tryGetTag(id);` This **will** rescan for inputs.
+This returns the specific AprilTagDetection object if it can be found, otherwise it returns `null`.

 ---

 ## Other Systems